overachiever-productions/S4/documentation/conventions.md

 ### Failures and Error Handling
 S4 favors the following conventions relative to failures and errors.

 - **Fail Fast.** Most S4 routines associated with automation (backups, restore-tests, and other maintenance routines) explicitly strive to 'fail early' - meaning that if/when they're mis-configured (set to use illegal or non-valid arguments or parameters), they'll throw exceptions immediately.
 This can make initial configuration of automation routines a bit more tedious - but helps decrease the potential for 'gotcha' problems and 'surprises' further on.
+- **Fail Responsibly.** S4 code strives to **favor caller-inform** vs caller-beware or caller-confuse.
 - **Fail Safe.** S4 routines are designed to work in production environments - where data loss or 'accidents' can be expensive.
 As such, S4 code is designed to require explicit directives around anything scary (like restoring datbases 'over the top' or existing databases) and/or is designed to attempt to minimize the impact of any and all exceptions that occur during processing.
-    - **Fail Responsibly.** S4 code favors caller-inform vs caller-beware and caller-confuse.
 - **Fail Minimally.** S4 code strives for resiliency.
 When processing batch operations (i.e., working against one or more larger sets of operations - like backing up multiple databases), S4 code strives to ensure that a single failure (against, say, a backup for a single database) does NOT crash or terminate the entire process or batch-operation.
 Instead, TRY-CATCH and other advanced-error-handling techniques are used to 'catch' errors during processing, gather context and information for later reporting, and 'move on' to the next operation in the batch - reporting upon all errors and problems once an attempt has been made to process all targets of the batch operation.

 ### Alerting and Notifications
 Automation isn't very helpful if it either silently 'breaks' (or stops working) and/or automation routines throw errors that either don't provide much context OR require you to drop what you're doing immediately to determine if what you're seeing is a critical problem or something that can wait.
 As such, one of the key goals of S4 is to try and provide enough 'at a glance' context and error-info as possible whenever errors and problems are encountered.